sethgis/Wind-Erosion-Modelling/source/Service/Forest Change.rst

     Forest Canopy Change Map Output

 To undestand the FCC product, product description is highligted on the right panel, as well as the class statistics for the maps.
+The maps generated are based on the type of product selected on the product drop down.